BetterBOH/open-tender-skeleton/README.md

 cd mock && npm link open-tender-skeleton
 ```

-Now, when your mock app imports `Skeleton` from `open-tender-skeleton` it should be referring to the parent directory.
+When your mock app imports `Skeleton` from `open-tender-skeleton` it should now be referring to the parent directory.
 This allows for live module reloading on code changes in the local `open-tender-skeleton` package.

+You will have to repeat the `npm link` step if you delete and reinstall `node_modules` in either directory.

 To begin development, set the Rollup builder to watch and start the mock app: